 4. Site parameters

-Have you assessed the site/s parameters and constraints such as
+Assess the site/s parameters and constraints such as:

-- Ceiling considerations – types of ceiling and ability to fix hanging decorations, ceiling heights, line of sight issues (exit signs, CTV, air conditioning units)
+- Ceiling considerations – types of ceiling and ability to fix hanging decorations, ceiling heights, line of sight issues (exit signs, CCTV, air conditioning units, retailer signage)

 - What floor space is available without impacting trader POS, foot traffic or lease egress